bxparks/AUniter/tools/README.md

 ```
 $HOME/.auniter.ini
 ```
-file in your home directory.
+file in your home directory, or one of the other `auniter.ini` files in the search path described above in the section labeled *Config File*.

 The script can be told to look elsewhere using the `--config` command line flag.
 (Use `--config /dev/null` to indicate no config file.)
 This may be useful if the config file is checked into source control for each Arduino project.

+Example:

 ```
-$ auniter --config {path-to-config-file} subcommand {env}:{port} ...
+$ auniter --config $HOME/tmp/auniter.ini verify nano Sample.ino
 ```

 (The `--config` flag is an option on the `auniter.sh` command, not the